An HBO Max and Discovery Plus merger was just announced, and now we know that the Max streaming service is official.

 There will also be a free third tier, which was referred to with an acronym many have never heard of before: FAST, which stands for "Free Ad-Supported Streaming Television."
 That tier, which is seemingly coming later, is meant to get people in the door and interested in the product.
 Peacock does this with its free tier.
 Oh, and there will be another tier that has sports content.

-HBO Max and Discovery Plus merger date — when could it happen?
+HBO Max and Discovery Plus merger date

 A CNBC report, though, said the launch has been pushed up to Spring 2023.

 And that's been confirmed: Max is coming May 23rd.